5 Signs You’re Ready to Charge for Your Photography

 Your time (Editing usually takes 3x longer than the actual shoot!)

 💸 Stop Guessing Your Prices: I see too many photographers "paying" their clients to take photos because they haven't crunched the numbers.
-In my course, Snapshots to Success, I walk you through the "Hobbyist’s Guide to Professional Photography."
+My straightforward and affordable trainings inside of The Business Series walk you through the process of building a profitable business.
 I teach you exactly how to value your time, price for profit, and give you the same Income and Expense Spreadsheets I use to ensure every click of the shutter is actually making you money.

 Step 5: The Legal & Workflow Foundation (The Missing Piece)